 - Financial accountability is established at the department level.
 Many UC locations now require that the home department pay the salary of the injured worker once released to modified duty, whether accommodated by the home department or another department.
 The home department is given first "right of refusal".
 If it does not accommodate, another accommodating department may utilize that employee's services at the cost of the home department.

-- Dedicated return-to-work providers are responsible for coordinating early return-to-work among the treating medical providers, injured workers, department managers and the third party claims administrator (Octagon Risk Services).
+- Dedicated return-to-work providers are responsible for coordinating early return-to-work among the treating medical providers, injured workers, department managers and the third party claims administrator (Sedgwick Risk Services).

 - Medical providers and the third party claims administrator must also be held accountable for their efforts to assure the program's success.